 Examples of over-the-counter nasal sprays include fluticasone (Flonase) and mometasone (Nasonex).

-I find that just a plain saline nose spray will also help alleviate symptoms.
+I find that just a plain saline nose spray will also help alleviate cat allergy symptoms.

 Immunotherapy is a long-term treatment option that can help to reduce your sensitivity to cat allergens and other pet allergies.
-This treatment involves having a skin prick test and then depending on the results of the skin prick test, receiving regular injections of allergens over a period of several months or years.
+This treatment firstly involves having a skin prick test.
+Depending on the results of the skin prick test, receiving regular injections of allergens over a period of several months or years.

-As your body becomes accustomed to the allergens, your symptoms will become less severe.
+As your immune system and body becomes accustomed to the allergens, your symptoms will become less severe.